 $ cd /srv/catalog_demo

-- Fetch a header echo endpoint to confirm the default User-Agent that Scrapy is sending now.
+- Fetch a user-agent echo endpoint to confirm the default header leaving the crawler.

-- Test the new value on one command run before making it the project default.
+- Test the replacement string on one command run before making it the project default.

 - Open the project settings file in a text editor.